infinityScha/inertial-risk-optimizer/README.md

     * $z_\alpha$ - Critical value from the normal distribution for confidence $\alpha$.
     * $S_p$ - Skewness
     * $K$ - Kurtosis

 **Why "Aggressive"?**
 Standard Lagrangians increase penalties slowly.
-I implemented a schedule that rapidly ramps up the penalty parameters (ρ) and Lagrange multipliers (λ) when constraint violation stalls.
-This forces the inertial engine to "crash" into the valid region quickly, prioritizing feasibility without losing the kinetic energy needed to find global optima.
+I implemented a schedule that reduces the penalty parameters (ρ) while rumping up Lagrange multipliers (λ) when constraint violation stalls or switches direction.
+This forces the inertial engine to "crash" into the valid region quickly, prioritizing feasibility without losing the kinetic energy needed to find a decent optima.

 ### C. Performance (Numba)
 To make this computationally viable, I avoided Python loops entirely.